FamilySearch/GEDCOM/specification/gedcom.md

 The FamilySearch GEDZIP 7.0 file format is provided for this purpose.
 Version 7.0 was the first version of GEDZIP released; the version number of a GEDZIP file is the same as the version number of the dataset it contains.

-A GEDZIP file is a zip archive, as defined by the [.ZIP File Format Specification](http://www.pkware.com/appnote) and standardized by [ISO/IEC 21320-1:2015](http://www.iso.org/iso/home/store/catalogue_tc/catalogue_detail.htm?csnumber=60101).
+A GEDZIP file is a zip archive, as defined by <http://www.pkware.com/appnote>
+and standardized by [ISO/IEC 21320-1:2015](http://www.iso.org/iso/home/store/catalogue_tc/catalogue_detail.htm?csnumber=60101).

 Each GEDZIP file contains the following entries: